-16. Rights to attend meetings 16.1 Members of the public may attend all Panel meetings subject to the exceptions in these rules.
+16. Rights to attend meetings

+16.1 Members of the public may attend all Panel meetings subject to the exceptions in these rules.
 This does not include meetings, whose sole purpose is for officers to brief members of the Panel.

-17. Notices of meeting

-17.1 The Host Authority will give at least five clear days' notice of any meeting by posting details of the meeting on the public notice board at its main offices.
-A copy of the notice will be sent to each of the constituent authorities with a request that the notice be posted on the public notice board at their main offices.
+17. Notices of meeting17.1 The Host Authority will give at least five clear days' notice of any meeting by posting details of the meeting on its website.